-5. A Million Decimal?
-Can r be computed to 1,000,000 decimals with the computers of today?
-From the remarks in the first section we see that the program which we have described would require times of the order of montas.
-But since the memory of a 7000 is too small, by a factor of ten, a modified program, which writes and reads partial results, would take longer stall.
-One would require year as a sensitive of the order of the
+5. A Million Decimals?
+Can + be computed to 1,000,000 decimals with the computers of today?
+From the remarks in the first section we see that the program which we have described would require times of the order of months.
+But since the memory of a 7000 is too small, by a factor of ten, a modified program, which writes and reads partial results, vould take longer still.
+One would really want a computer 100 times as fast, 100 times as reliable, and with a memory 10 times as large.
+No such machine now exists.